Trump is 'toast' if classified records case is proven, ex-attorney general says

 "Battle plans for an attack on another country or Defense Department documents about our capabilities are in no universe Donald J. Trump's personal documents," he said.

-(Reporting by Sarah N. Lynch; additional reporting by Arshad Mohammed in St. Paul, Minnesota,and Rami Ayyub in Washington; Editing by Mary Milliken and Paul Simao)
+(Reporting by Sarah N. Lynch; additional reporting by Brad Brooks in Lubbock, Texas, Arshad Mohammed in St. Paul, Minnesota, and Rami Ayyub and Humeyra Pamuk in Washington; Editing by Mary Milliken, Paul Simao and Marguerita Choy)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))